Perry et al. (2015)

 Psychology Being Investigated

 Interpersonal distance = The distance between 2 people, which varies depending on the relationship with the other person, cultural norms, or personal factors.
-If another enters this personal space, a person may feel uncomfortable or threatened.

 Empathy = A person’s ability to understand the thoughts, feelings, and experiences of another.
 The level of empathy a person affects the way they process social cues.
 Empathy has 2 dimensions: cognitive & affective empathy.

-Cognitive empathy = The ability to determine another’s emotional state.
+1. Cognitive empathy = The ability to determine another’s emotional state.

-Affective empathy = The ability to ‘feel’ another’s emotional state.
+2. Affective empathy = The ability to ‘feel’ another’s emotional state.

 Scheele et al. (2012) found that giving oxytocin to males in monogamous relationships increased their preferred interpersonal distance with attractive females when in the presence of a female researcher, compared to a control condition.

-Research Method = Laboratory experiment.
+Research Method = 2 Laboratory experiments.

-Research Design = Repeated measures design.
+Research Design = Repeated measures design with randomisation.

 Independent Variables: